dsuryd/dotNetify-Elements/README.md

 dotnet watch run
 ```

-(Current dev project only runs on Chrome; compatiblity w/ other browsers will be added later)
+(Current dev project only runs on Chrome; compatibility w/ other browsers will be added later)